tnrtnch/inegi-selenium-scrapy/README.md

    ]

-5.GitHub Actions runs every hour, regenerates the file, and commits it automatically if changes occur.<br />
+5.GitHub Actions runs every hour, regenerates the file, and commits it automatically.<br />

 ## Requirements<br />